jbcodeforce/kafka-studies/docs/index.md

 MP_MESSAGING_CONNECTOR_SMALLRYE_KAFKA_SECURITY_PROTOCOL: PLAINTEXT
 ```

-* For internal communication, with PLAINTEXT and SASL the setting is
+* For internal communication, with PLAINTEXT and SASL the settings are

 ```sh
 bootstrap.servers={kafka-cluster-name}-kafka-bootstrap.{namespace}.svc:9092